Updated: December 2018

 Through our travel blog, we’ve been able to travel across 4 continents throughout the last two years.
 We’ve seen the jungles in the Amazon Rainforest, jumped out of planes over the Swiss Alps, gone diving with sharks in Indonesia, and turn it into a full-time business.

 The truth is, I could go on and on about why you should start a travel blog but the fact that you’re reading this already means that you’re interested.
 So, let’s get started!

 Disclaimer as of 01/05/2018: I think it is best if we are perfectly honest with you about how our current travel blog performs.
 That way, you know more about us and understand why you can trust our advice.
 At the moment, Adventure In You gets over 500,000 visitors and generates around $15,000 USD every month.
-Also, though our FREE Start a Blog Course, we’ve helped over 2500 people get started on their blogging journey!
+Also, through this article and other resources, we’ve helped over 10,000 people get started on their blogging journey!

 How to Start a Travel Blog